 For hospital stays:

-- Patients who are staying at the hospital who are not suspect or confirmed with COVID-19 may have up to three people visit at the bedside at one time, and no more then four people total per day including parents/legal guardians.
+- Patients who are staying at the hospital who are not suspect or confirmed with COVID-19 may have no more than two people per day, including parents/legal guardians.

 - Compassionate exceptions may be possible.
 Talk with your patient care manager on your unit.

 - Parents/legal guardians and visitors must be screened for symptoms of illness daily at the Welcome Desk.

 - A mask is required at all times in the hospital.